ballerina-guides/ai-samples/compile-time-code-generation-with-order-system/README.md

   - Press `Ctrl + Shift + P` (or `Cmd + Shift + P` on macOS) to open the command palette.
   - Search for and select **"Ballerina: Configure default WSO2 model provider"**.
-  - This will open a configuration file containing your credentials. **Copy the URL and Token** from this file for the next step.
+  - This will write your credentials into `Config.toml`. **Copy the service url and access token** from this file for the next step.

 #### 3\.
 Set Environment Variables